paradoxicalsphere/Cardano-Improvement-Proposals/dao4web2/README.md

 Depending on the business needs, existing organizational processes and required capabilities, a DAO established in a workplace collectively takes responsibility for some decision making that would otherwise be made by individual employees, smaller teams or management within the organization.

 In the current proposal, the membership of a DAO established in a workplace is comprised of employees.
+Management is empowered to revise the operating rules of the DAO in circumstances when the DAO begins to fail, noting that the goal of a DAO is building cooperation.

 <!-- QUESTION: How may DAOs established within workplaces interact or associate with unions to which employees may belong? -->